apache/spark/docs/sql-ref-syntax-dml-insert-table.md

 +-------------+--------------------------+---------+

 INSERT INTO students PARTITION (student_id = 444444)
-    SELECT name, address FROM persons WHERE name = "Dora Williams";
+    SELECT name, address FROM persons WHERE name = 'Dora Williams';

 SELECT * FROM students;
 +-------------+--------------------------+----------+